Global chip shortage could continue into 2023 — What this means for you

-Due to the Covid-19 pandemic, the manufacturing industry has been dealing with rampant chip shortages, with some predicting the shortages lasting into 2022.
-A report from Financial Times was shared via 9To5Mac predicts the possibility that shortages will last even longer and reach into 2023.
+The computing industry, among others, has been dealing with rampant chip shortages due to the coronavirus pandemic, with some predicting the shortages lasting into 2022.
+A report from Financial Times shared via 9To5Mac predicts shortages will last even longer and reach into 2023.

 - Best gaming laptops for Father's Day